mighdoll/tys/README.md

 TypeScript fans prefer TypeScript to JavaScript to get better error checking, richer IDE support, etc. But TypeScript compilation takes a second or two and typically requires some build boilerplate.

-Hopefully, tys makes it easier to use TypeScript scripts for lightweight tasks like build scripts.
+Hopefully tys makes it easier to use TypeScript scripts for lightweight tasks.

 ### Alternatives to tys for running a TypeScript